iLert/docs/integrations/ixon.md

 # IXON Cloud Integration

-This integration uses IXON's [Cloud Notify](https://support.ixon.cloud/hc/en-us/articles/360016840620) to dispatch real-time notifiations from your machine(s) to iLert.
-That way, you can leverage iLert's alerting, scheduling and escalation capabiltites to send critical alerts from your machines to the right personnel and take immediate action.
+This integration uses IXON's [Cloud Notify](https://support.ixon.cloud/hc/en-us/articles/360016840620) to dispatch real-time notifiations from your machine(s) to ilert.
+That way, you can leverage ilert's alerting, scheduling and escalation capabiltites to send critical alerts from your machines to the right personnel and take immediate action.

-### In iLert - create IXON Cloud alert source
+### In ilert - create IXON Cloud alert source

 1\.
 Go to the **Alert sources** tab and click on **Create new alert source**